 The three strands identify a core set of concepts and skills that facilitate the formation and promotion of healthy behaviors and practices.
-Indicators that align with the three content strands and address four dimensions of health (i.e., physical, emotional, social, environmental), as well as health careers, are embedded at each grade level.
+Embedded at each grade level are indicators that align with the three content strands and address four dimensions of health (i.e., physical, emotional, social, environmental), as well as health careers.
 The indicators are sequenced to progress in complexity from grade level to grade level, across several topic areas (i.e., Body Systems, Nutrition, Physical Health, Disease Prevention/Health Promotion, Substance Abuse Prevention, Safety/Injury Prevention, Mental Wellness/Social and Emotional Skills, Violence Prevention, Community/Environmental Health).